milasudril/maike/README.md

 The latest release version can be found at [the github release page][1].
 The git repository may contain features not present in the release version, but may require an up-to-date version of Maike in order to be compiled.
 The release package always contains a build script that can be used for bootstrapping.

 Before compiling maike, make sure that appropriate `libjansson` development files are available on the system.
 If Maike is not available, or the installed version is to old, run the script `build.sh` within the source directory.
-It may happen that it is needed to change the permission of that file first.

-	chmod u+x build.sh
 	./build.sh

 Otherwise, just run your installed version of Maike from the source directory.